Lantah/Gravity/docs/software/admin.md

   * a [database](#database)

 ## Instance setup
-Regardless of how you install gramr (apt, source, docker, etc), you will need to configure the instance hosting it roughly the same way.
+Regardless of how you install gravity (apt, source, docker, etc), you will need to configure the instance hosting it roughly the same way.

 ### Compute requirements
 CPU, RAM, Disk and network depends on network activity.
 If you decide to collocate certain workloads, you will need to take this into account.